Plavecké Podhradie: Infrastructure

 Plavecké Podhradie lies on the street from Lozorno and Jablonica.
 It can be reached by train from Zohor, seasonally also by trains starting in Záhorská Ves on the border to Austria.

 Sights

-The Plavecky Castle and few caves in the Little Carpathians are located nearby.
-There is also old Celtic oppidum, renaissance chateau of Pállfy family and ruins of medieval monastery.
+Plavecký Castle and few caves in the Little Carpathians are located near the village.
+There is also an old Celtic oppidum, renaissance chateau of Pálffy family, and ruins of a medieval monastery.

 Plavecky castle (remains)

 The original castle was built in the 13th century.
 The middle part consisted of a Gothic castle with rectangular tower and the palace.
 In the 16th century it was expensively rebuilt into renaissance fortress with low courtyards.
 It was continually fortified and maintained during the 17th century, when new cannon bastions were built.
 In 1706 it was damaged by the army and so became dilapidated in the 18th century.
 The remains are visible from surrounding environment, part of Zahorie district can be seen from the remains.
 Water font is located near the remains.